Abdelrahman-Shawky/Huffman-Compression-Decompression/README.md

 # Huffman-Compression-Decompression
-Huffman’s algorithm uses a greedy method to encode data in order to save space where the higher the frequency of a byte appearing the smaller its given code so it won’t take up much space.
+**Huffman’s algorithm** uses a **greedy** method to encode data in order to save space where the higher the frequency of a byte appearing the smaller its given code, thus reducing overall space.
 <p align="center"><img src="src/images/compression.png"></p>

 ## Binary Files: